 German Police Raid Neo-Nazi Group Nationwide

-FRANKFURT AM MAIN, Germany — German police on Thursday raided sites across the country linked to a far-right group banned by the interior ministry, weeks after an extremist gunman shot dead nine people of immigrant backgrounds.
+FRANKFURT AM MAIN, Germany (AFP) — German police on Thursday raided sites across the country linked to a far-right group banned by the interior ministry, weeks after an extremist gunman shot dead nine people of immigrant backgrounds.

 “Since the early hours, police measures are going on in 10 states” out of Germany’s 16, interior ministry spokesman Steve Alter wrote on Twitter.